-- (1) The Department of Social Services, Division of Aging's payment to the provider is made on behalf of an eligible client as an act of indirect or third-party reimbursement and is not made as a payment for the purchase of a service.
-However, only those services authorized by the Division of Aging shall be reimbursable to the provider. - (2) The in-home service provider shall deliver services in compliance with the standards set forth in this rule. - (3) Failure of the provider to comply with the terms of the contract and these standards may constitute a breach of contract. - (4) In accordance with the protective service mandate (Chapter 660, RSMo), the Division of Aging may take immediate action to protect clients from providers who are found to be out of compliance with the requirements of this rule and of any other rule applicable to the in-home services program, when such noncompliance is determined by the Division of Aging to create a risk of injury or harm to clients.
-Evidence of such risk may include: unreliable or inadequate provider documentation of services or training due to falsification or fraud; the provider's failure to deliver services in a reliable and dependable manner; or use of in-home service workers who do not meet the minimum training standards of this rule.
-Immediate action may include, but is not limited to: - (A) Removing the provider from any list of providers, and for clients who request the unsafe and noncomplainant provider, informing the clients of the determination of noncompliance after which any informed choice will be honored by the Division of Aging; or - (B) Informing current clients served by the provider of the provider's noncompliance and that the division has determined the provider unable to deliver safe care.
-Such clients will be allowed to choose a different provider from the list maintained by the Division of Aging which will then be immediately authorized to provide service to them.
+- (3) Failure of the in-home service provider to comply with the terms of the contract and these standards may constitute a breach of contract. - (4) In accordance with the protective service mandate (Chapter 660, RSMo), the division may take immediate action to protect clients from providers who are found to be out of compliance with the requirements of this rule and of any other rule applicable to the inhome services program, when such noncompliance is determined by the division to create a risk of injury or harm to clients. - (A) Evidence of such risk may include: - 1.
+Unreliable, inadequate, falsified, or fraudulent documentation of service delivery or training; - 2.
+Failure to deliver services in a reliable and dependable manner; - 3.
+Use of in-home service workers who do not meet the minimum employment requirements or training standards of this rule: - 4.
+Failure to comply with the requirements for background screening of employees (sections 660.315, RSMo and 660.317, RSMo); or - 5.
+Discontinuing services outside the provisions specified in section (16) of this rule without the knowledge and consent of the client for a period of one (1) week or three (3) consecutive scheduled service delivery dates, whichever is shorter. - (B) Immediate action may include, but is not limited to: - 1.
+Removing the provider from any list of providers, and for clients who request the unsafe and noncomplaint provider, informing the clients of the determination of noncompliance after which any informed choice will be honored by the division; or - 2.
+Informing current clients served by the provider of the provider's noncompliance and that the division has determined the provider unable to deliver safe care.
+Such clients will be allowed to choose a different provider from the list maintained by the division which will then be immediately authorized to provide service to them. - (5) The division will not consider any proposal for an in-home services contract and subsequent enrollment as a Medicaid personal care provider under 13 CSR 70-91.010(3) unless the proposal is fully completed, properly attested to or affirmed by a person with the expressed authority to sign the proposal, and contains all required attachments.